Your basket is empty.

 You will have a Programme Rep regardless of your level of study, be it first year of undergraduate or part-time masters.

 Departmental Reps coordinate student representation at a departmental level.
 Department Reps attend departmental meetings, conduct research, write reports, and support Student Reps in their work to ensure that students’ voices are heard at every level of College decision making.
-The Union and the Quality Office provides training in research, report writing, meeting procedure, and organising.
+The Students' Union and the College provides training in research, report writing, meeting procedure, and organising.
 Department Reps are also awarded a bursary of £700 per year.

-Department Reps also produce a sustained research project and report on students’ experiences, known as the Annual Project.
-You can see previous years’ Annual Projects here.
+Department Reps produce a sustained research project and report on students’ experiences, known as the Annual Research Project.
+You can see previous years’ projects

-Undergraduate Department Reps are recruited during the Spring Term for the following academic year, while Postgraduate Department Reps are recruited at the start of the Autumn term.
+Undergraduate Department Reps are recruited during the Spring / Summer Term for the following academic year, while Postgraduate Department Reps are recruited at the start of the Autumn term.

 The Department Reps programme was first piloted in 2007/08, and has since gone from strength to strength.
 The Department Reps programme is pretty much unique, and means that as an organisation we are able to offer an exceptional degree of support for student representation.